 1:1200 Scale Model Scratch-Building

-John wrote the following articles describing modeling techniques for scratch building 1:1200 ship models.
+John authored the following articles describing modeling techniques for scratch building 1:1200 ship models.

 Most would tell John that him he couldn’t build respectable models using balsa wood as my basic material.
-Well, based on 37 years of experience, he disagreed.
+Based on 37 years of experience, he disagreed.
 John used balsa exclusively and was able to achieve credible results with elementary tools and really a minimum of time.
 Balsa does, however, have a more noticeable grain than other materials...

 Scratch-building an Aircraft Carrier

 The IJNS Shinano